Why teach spelling rules?

 (How to Detect and Manage Dyslexia by Philomena Ott)

 I’ve not found one shred of evidence to suggest that teaching spelling rules to already strong spellers holds them back in any way.
 In fact, knowledge of the most important rules that govern English orthography sparks much interest in more capable spellers and encourages more risk-taking when spelling.
+I suspect the ‘spelling rules create cognitive overload’ argument indicates a lack of understanding of orthographic processing difficulties and cognitive load theory.

 When English spelling was standardised, around the time of the writing of the first dictionary by Samuel Johnson, rules were decided upon to govern the spelling of English words.

-Playberry Laser T1-2 is a teacher-supportive multisensory literacy resource for primary teachers to support their teaching in line with research.
+Playberry Laser T1-2 is a teacher-supportive, multisensory literacy resource for primary teachers to support their teaching in line with research.
 We’ve taken the planning and resource design load to free teachers to focus on building content knowledge and sharpening their delivery in line with Rosenshine’s Principles of Instruction.

 Share: